 The Council may therefore make and record measurements of physical and chemical parameters, take samples for analysis, carry out surveys and inspections, conduct investigations and seek information from consent holders.

 Monitoring at the AUP is carried out by both the Company and the Council.
-The monitoring programme for the AUP site consisted of three primary components:
+The components of monitoring carried out by each entity is described in further detail below.